oppositeofmedicine/oppositeofmedicine.github.io/README.md

-# Circle Of Sound Records
+# Opposite Of Medicine Records